-When you wake, you will be in the recovery room with intravenous drips in your arm, a tube (catheter) in your bladder and a number of other monitors to check your vital observations.
-You will usually have a button to press for pain medication called a PCA machine (Patient Controlled Analgesia).
+When you wake, you will be in the recovery room with intravenous drips in your arm, and a number of other monitors to check your vital observations.

-Once stable, you will be taken to the ward.
-The post-op protocol is surgeon dependant, but in general your drain will come out at 24 hours and you will sit out of bed and start moving you knee and walking on it within a day or two of surgery.
-The dressing will be reduced usually on the 2nd post-op day to make movement easier.
+Once stable, you will begin Physical Therapy and prepare for discharge home.
+The post-op protocol is surgeon dependant, but in general, your drain will come out shortly before discharge.
+You will sit out of bed and start moving you knee and walking on it within hours surgery.
 Your rehabilitation and mobilization will be supervised by a physical therapist.

 To avoid lung congestion, it is important to breathe deeply and cough up any phlegm you may have.

-Your Orthopaedic Surgeon will use one or more measures to minimize blood clots in you legs, such as inflatable leg coverings, stockings and injections into your abdomen to thin the blood clots or DVT’s, which will be discussed in detail in the complications section.
+Your Orthopaedic Surgeon will use the following measures to minimize DVTs (blood clots in you legs), such as inflatable leg coverings, stockings and a blood thiner.

 A lot of the long term results of knee replacements depend on how much work you put into it following your operation.

-You will be discharged on a walker or crutches and usually progress to a cane at six weeks.
+You will be discharged on a walker or crutches and usually progress to a cane at 4 weeks.

 Bending your knee is variable, but by 6 weeks it should bend to 90 degrees.
-The goal is to obtain 110-115 degrees of movement.
+The goal is to get 115-120 degrees of movement.

 More physical activities, such as sports previously discussed may take 3 months to be able to do comfortably.

-You will usually have a 6 week check up with your surgeon, who will assess your progress.
+You will usually have a 2 week and 6-week check-up with your surgeon who will assess your progress.
 You should continue to see your surgeon for the rest of your life to check your knee and take X-rays.
-This is important as sometimes your knee can feel excellent, but there can be a problem only recognized on X-ray.
+This is important as sometimes your knee can feel excellent but there can be a problem only recognized on X-ray.

-If you have any unexplained pain, swelling, or redness or if you feel generally poor, you should see your doctor as soon as possible.
+If you ever have any unexplained pain, swelling, redness or if you feel unwell you should see your doctor as soon as possible.